Scorpil/monico/README.md

 ## Setup and Configuration

 ### Prerequisites
-Before installing `monic`, make sure you have PostgreSQL libraries installed on your system.
+You need Python 3.11 to run `monic`.
+Additionally, make sure you have PostgreSQL libraries installed on your system.
 For Mac:
 ```
 brew install libpq
 ```